nimrat-kaur/FakeNews/README.md

 - Recall
 - F1-Score

-Best Performing model is that of SVM which gives 97% accuravy
+Best Performing model is that of SVM which gives 97% accuracy